navkar/Predictions/README.md

   - Barter system will make a come back due to mistrust in government currency.
 * Covid will move to animals.
   - Mass animal species extinctions are possible.
 (2025)
-* Slaughter free meat will be in vogue.
-(Possibility of edible lab rat burger 🍔 will be in vogue)
+* Slaughter-free meat will be in vogue.
+  - Possibility of edible lab rat burger 🍔 will be in vogue.
+  - Humans will consume lab grown meat with much fanfare and longing.
 * Democratic movement in China.
 * Beginning of small sized governments.
 * Self-soverign individual (try developing and practicing your self sovereignty)